 Air travel was a more celebratory experience in this period: attendants served the passengers luxuries like Peking duck and Moutai baijiu, and on festival days, would perform song and dance routines to mark the holiday.
 At the end of the trip, passengers received “gift from the sky” souvenirs to share with their families, such as a packet of Panda brand cigarettes, foreign chocolates, and ham sausages.

 This superstar status continued into the new millennium.
 Starting in 2006, China Southern Airlines hosted the reality TV show Super Kongjie (超级空姐) — kong meaning sky, and jie, sister — for five consecutive years, following ordinary women as they competed in rounds of challenges to realize their flying dream.
-In 2006, over 10,000 girls took part in the show’s mass audition, with 50 eventually recruited by the airline.
+In 2006, over 10,000 young women took part in the show’s mass audition, with 50 eventually recruited by the airline.

 Because the job had specific physique requirements, female flight attendants were perceived as tall, slim, beautiful young women—an image that was heavily reinforced by movies and TV shows.
 The 2003 Hong Kong drama Triumph in the Skies (《冲上云霄》) portrayed a glamorized version of the aviation industry through the love story of a stewardess and a pilot, inspiring many young fans to pursue careers in the industry.
 Then came the 2008 romantic comedy If You Are the One, directed by Feng Xiaogang.
 The film follows the love story of a middle-aged inventor and a young flight attendant, and was released to huge box office success and two subsequent sequels.